 In 1845, the church underwent partial restoration including rebuilding the chancel.
 Benjamin Ferrey, a well-known Gothic Revival architect, carried out the work.
-Ferrey had studied under Augustus Charles Pugin and was, at this date, Diocesan Architect to the Diocese of Bath and Wells.
+Ferrey had studied under Augustus Charles Pugin and was the Diocesan Architect to the Diocese of Bath and Wells.

 Another restoration was carried out in 1889-90 by Bodley & Garner, architects who also specialised in the Gothic Revival style.
-They again completely rebuilt the chancel and added a vestry.
+Again they completely rebuilt the chancel and added a vestry.

 In 1936 it was discovered that the timber work had been attacked by death watch beetle, and after World War II, the Dean of Westminster and the Bishop of Bath and Wells jointly launched an appeal for repairs.
-W. Caroe & Partners carried out the subsequent restoration in 1952.
-The work included a new rood loft and rood.
+W. Caroe & Partners were the architects for the subsequent restoration in 1952.
+The work included a new rood loft and rood, the original having been destroyed at some time.